CogniPilot/brave_docs/docs/cranium/compute/navqplus/setup.md

-# NavQPlus set up for CogniPilot with ROS 2 Humble
+# NavQPlus set up for CogniPilot with ROS 2 Jazzy

 ??? tip "Looking for instructions on how to also install on a development computer?"